Explore Our Educational Approach and Artistic Vision

 compositions using chords as a way of interpreting music.

-Experience how our method paves the way performance to life, engaging both students and audiences alike
+Experience how our method paves the way for fun learning experiences that are engaging both to students and audiences alike.

 Peek inside Clefnotes, the books that are specially designed to aid in learning to perform music on the saxophone, the flute and the clarinet while also developing the skills of reading music notation and music fluency.

-Hear an interview with flute, clarinet and saxophone teacher, Solomon Alber, where he performs a popular Jazz Standard, September in the Rain, on the saxophone and he talks about falling in love with music, composing and recording his original songs and his work in music education.
+Listen to an interview with flute, clarinet and saxophone teacher, Solomon Alber, where he performs a popular Jazz Standard, September in the Rain, on the saxophone and he talks about falling in love with music, recording his original songs and his work in music education.